esmero/archipelago-documentation/docs/find_and_replace_action_json_patch.md

 {"op": "copy", "from": "/geographic_location/state", "path": "/subjects_local/-"}
 ```

 Why so many operations?
-Because  initially ` "subjects_local"` has a value of `null` and it is not suited to  generate/add to it as a multivalued key because of that.
-So we need to remove it first , recreate it as an empty list and then we can copy. **Pro Note:** you could partially rewrite this as  `replace` operation!
+Because initially ` "subjects_local"` had a value of `null` and it is not suited to generate/add to it as a multivalued key because of that.
+So we need to remove it first, recreate it as an empty list and then we can copy. **Pro Note:** you could partially rewrite this as  `replace` operation!

 ??? info "what if it subjects_local has data?